pixeledbrain/moon-lander/README.md

 ## Info:

 Platforming game where you control a moon lander.
+Only controls are to apply rotation and thrust to the ship.
+Use this to navigate each level and reach the goal.
+You can pick up collectables that increase your score, but it does nothing.

-My first game jam, and real project, so don't expect much.
+My first real project, and first Game Jam, so I went small.
+Hope you enjoy it!

 ## Controls: